jiink/332-database-project/readme.md

 `sudo systemctl restart mysql`

-Now the PHP file should be able to access the databse, assuming it has the same username and password you set with the `ALTER USER` command.

-You can test it for yourself in the terminal by opening the MySQL command line, not with `sudo mysql` like before, but with `mysql -u root -p` and then entering the password you came up with.

-### Database initialization
+#### Database initialization

-It's not enough to just set up the webserver and MySQL.
 You also need to initialize the database so there is some data to work off of.

 There's a file called `initialize_db.sql` which will do that.
 Here's how to use it:

 1. Open your terminal.
 1. `cd` to this project's directory.
-1. Enter the MySQL command line.
+1. Enter the MySQL command line with `mysql -u cs332s3 -p`
 1. Type the command `source initialize_db.sql;`

 Then, you should see "Query OK" messages.
-You can check for yourself if it worked by using `SHOW DATABASES;`, `SHOW TABLES;`, etc.
+You can check for yourself if it worked by using `SHOW DATABASES;`, `USE cs332s3l; SHOW TABLES;`, etc.

+### Webserver

+Install the stuff you need

+`sudo apt update`

+`sudo apt install php libapache2-mod-php php-mysql`

+`sudo apt install apache2`

+`sudo systemctl restart apache2`

+Now, with apache running, you can go in your browser to http://localhost (http, NOT https!) and you can see apache's startup page.

+Apache lets you view stuff in `/var/www/html/`, but this project is in a different directory.

+Instead of copying everything to `/var/www/html/`, we can create a "symbolic link".
+Here's an example, adjust the command to your needs, don't just copy paste it:

+`sudo ln -s ~/database/332-database-project /var/www/html/myproject`

+This makes it so if you go to http://localhost/myproject, you'll see the index.html of this repo.

+Now go try it out and make a query.
+If you run into an error, you can check the logs with this command on Ubuntu:

+`sudo tail -n 50 /var/log/apache2/error.log`